• Owned Properties icon Owned Properties

 • Partner Assists icon Partner Assists

 We understand that having a role in land ownership means we have a responsibility to those whose lands were stolen from them.
-The land calls us to commit to continue learning how to be better stewards of the land, as well as better allies to all of the peoples that inhabit it.
+The land calls us to continue learning how to be better caretakers and better allies to all the people who inhabit it.

 Coyote Oaks_sidebar 2